We conduct

 evaluator to observe the relationships between family

-custody evaluation requires that both parents be involved in
+evaluations require that both parents be involved in the

-the process.
-Be cautious of taking the children to their
+process.
+Be cautious of taking the children to their own

-evaluations to be incomplete.
-One sided evaluations may be
+to be incomplete.
+One sided evaluations may be a

 to added stress.